francisconunesnavarro/devcase-streaming/README.md

 ## Your task: the data harvester  🕵️‍♂️
 Your task, should you choose to accept it, is to create a program that harvest real time usage information about the users of `video streaming events' server`.
 The details of the platform and a list of the requirements is explained down below.
-In order to fulfill the assignment, you will have to consume three REST endpoints by running the video streaming events' server on your machine as described [here.](#how-to-run-the-video-streaming-events-server-locally)
+In order to fulfill the assignment, you will have to consume three streaming endpoints by running the video streaming events' server on your machine as described [here.](#how-to-run-the-video-streaming-events-server-locally)

 ## The video streaming events server 📺 ##